 We live in a hyper-competitive society.
 Well, maybe some people have accepted the status quo, but not the high achieving crowd!

-I can completely relate with those that have the drive to be the best.
+I can completely relate with those who have the drive to be the best.
 Some of you will be very familiar with the Strengthsfinder analysis.
 Heck, my number one strength is Competition.
 Of course, I have told my wife many times that I am now completely convinced that the Strengthsfinders assessment must now be proven to be wrong.
 There is no way Competition is my number one strength.
 I don’t even consider myself to be competitive.
 I decided a long time ago to leave competitiveness to those fighting for second place.

 Leaders often feel the burden to be number one in everything they do.
 You see this philosophy in sports all the time, especially when leadership changes are often made so quickly when a team produces a poor season of results.